-For vehicles that have AVL, the system supports:
+For vehicles with AVL, the system supports:

-Through AVL’s geopositioning, the system will generate an automatic geofence of 2-5 metres (configurable), by means of which the union of AVL and PND will be determined, with identification on the position of resources map through a specific icon.When the PND moves outside the geofence of the AVL with which it is linked, those PNDs that have our software will perform a status validation query (by PIN, Yes/No response, NFC,…), with configurable frequency, so that the employee validates his or her status.
-Therefore, from the platform itself it will be possible to detect those cases in which the employee or person to be monitored has a health problem, is under duress, etc.
+Through AVL’s geopositioning, the system will generate an automatic geofence of approximately 5-15 feet or 2-5 meters (configurable), by means of which the linking of AVL and PND will be determined, with a specific icon identifying position on the resource map.When the PND moves outside the geofence of the AVL with which it is linked, a status validation query will be performed (by PIN, Yes/No response, NFC, etc.) with configurable frequency.The employee confirms his or her status in response, and from the platform itself, it is therefore possible to detect cases in which an employee or monitored client has a health problem, is under duress, etc.

 - Dispatch of messages to PND / AVL.

 - Door opening and closing commands and alerts.

 - Panic button alerts.

 - Remote activation of sirens or alarms.

 Depending on the AVL device model, antenna disconnection warnings can be generated.
 The system supports the activation of alerts/warnings when such incidents are identified.